capjamesg/indieweb-utils/docs/source/urls.rst

 - Dashes
 - Underscores

-You can override the default list of characters to remove by passing in a list of strings to the `allowed_chars` argument (although this argument still enforces the alphanumeric requirement).
+You can override the default list of characters to remove by passing in a list of strings to the `allowed_chars` argument (This argument still enforces the alphanumeric requirement).

+.. autofunction:: indieweb_utils.slugify